 VS Code + Live Server or Anything Equivalent

-.
-It launches a local development Server with a live reload feature for static and dynamic pages.
+Extension for Visual Studio Code - Launch a development local Server with live reload feature for static & dynamic pages

 This workflow works really well to develop and test your web app incrementally.
 It provides hot reloading, so you do not need to refresh the browser to see the latest changes.
 It happens automatically.